 The next step was to identify resources that would improve the installation process and make operation more reliable.
-This led to the use of standard 3-pin XLR audio connectors, enabling rapid installation and troubleshooting in any locale.
+This led to the use of standard 3-pin XLR-type audio connectors, enabling rapid installation and troubleshooting in any locale.
 The inclusion of LED level meters allowed continuous monitoring of the input and output signals.
 Additional status LEDs were also deemed to be valuable.
 Configuration DIP switches would allow crucial operating modes to be selected.

-A subtle but critical requirement was the need for the Model 45A to receive its operating power from either an external 24 volt DC source or the connected 2-wire partyline intercom circuit.
-It also turned out that in many applications only a small number of user devices, such as beltpacks, were typically connected to a 2-wire party-line circuit.
-So by adding a DC power source to the Model 45A's 2-wire interface the need for an external intercom power supply could often be eliminated.
+A subtle but critical requirement was the need for the Model 45 to receive its operating power from either an external 24 volt DC source or the connected 2-wire partyline intercom circuit.
+It also turned out that in many applications only a small number of user devices, such as belt packs, were typically connected to a 2-wire party-line circuit.
+So by adding a DC power source to the Model 45's 2-wire interface the need for an external intercom power supply could often be eliminated.

 The final step was to create a physical package that would provide significant resources in a format that allowed simple and reliable integration with other equipment.
-This was accomplished by specifying a convenient "1/2-rack" form factor which would be excellent for "thrown-down" use.
-And by creating three "1U" rack-mount options, it would be possible to install one or two Model 45A units in one space of a 19-inch rack or one unit in a special 10.5-inch rack space.
+This was accomplished by specifying a convenient half-rack form factor which would be excellent for "throwndown" use.
+And by creating two "1U" rack-mount options, it would be possible to install one or two Model 45 units in one space of a 19-inch rack.